robjloranger/not-simple/README.md

 Huge Thanks
 -----------

 I owe all the real functionality to [@padolsey](https://github.com/padolsey) for the awesome [findAndReplaceDOMText](https://github.com/padolsey/findAndReplaceDOMText) source code.
 Also big thanks to [@quincylarson](https://github.com/quincylarson) for handing me the oportunity to write my first Chrome extension.
+Search and Replace icon borrowed with &hearts; from [Google Material Design](https://design.google.com/icons/).

 License
 -------